digital-futures-academy/airport-challenge/src/airport-challenge-solution.md

 a Need to check if is AirportFull True prevents Plane going into 'landedPlanes' b Need to check if is AirportFull False allows Plane to go into 'landedPlanes'
-//this approach requires the caller to ask if airport is full, whereas would be better to have prevention of landPlane if full
+//this approach requires the caller to ask if airport is full first (then do something), whereas would be better to have prevention of landPlane if full

 **Test 5**: xxxxxxxxxx
 **Test 6**: xxxxxxxxxx